updated on 12 July 2022

 Deadlines and competing priorities also require good time management skills, so think about when you have multitasked or had to split your time and attention between different tasks.
 The simple fact of being a student while working a part-time job can be used as a great example of multi-tasking and prioritising workload if explained well.

 Above all, lawyers are trusted advisers to their clients.
-There is much more to being a good lawyer than knowing how the law works – you need to be able to apply that knowledge to your client’s circumstances and recommend a practical solution to the matter, while also anticipating any potential stumbling blocks and setting out ways to get around them.
+There is much more to being a good lawyer than knowing how the law works – you must be able to apply that knowledge to your client’s circumstances and recommend a practical solution to the matter, while also anticipating any potential stumbling blocks and setting out ways to get around them.
 For the many practitioners who serve business clients, this means that knowing all about a given client’s business and the wider sector in which it operates is essential.

 A commercially aware solicitor also appreciates how their firm works as a business.
 Firms must pay attention to their bottom lines in the same way as other businesses, while different firms may focus on different areas of law as their main strengths.
 Issues such as turnover or a desire for strength in a certain area of law or location may drive firms to merge, pursue a lateral hire or open a new office.